Uniform irreducibility of Galois action on the $\ell$-primary part of Abelian $3$-folds of Picard type: Galois representations for -folds of Picard type

 \section{Galois representations for $3$-folds of Picard type}

-From this point onwards, we will use global notations.
+From this point onwards, we will use global notations from the introduction.
 The local results of the previous section can be applied to the completion $E$ of $M$ at any prime number which does not split in that field.
+We denote by $\A_f$ the ring of finite adeles of $\Q$, so that $\A=\A_f\times \R$.